sql-machine-learning/elasticdl/docs/designs/supporting_pytorch.md

 ```

 `_dataset_fn` is defined by the user and make `numpy` data into the index `list`
-for `Custom_Datasets`, which is integrated from an abstract class `torch.utils.data.Dataset`.
+for `Custom_Datasets`, which is inherited from an abstract class `torch.utils.data.Dataset`.

 ```python
 def dataset_fn(data_list, mode, _):